 – Heetan Kalan

 A Friend and A Mentor

-Jean Hardisty hired me to be a research analyst at Political Research Associate in 1995.
+Jean Hardisty hired me to be a research analyst at Political Research Associates in 1995.
 Getting the job at PRA was a dream come true.
 “If you offer me this job,” I said to Jean in my interview, “I would accept it in a heartbeat.”
 That seemed to work, because a day later she called to offer me the job and I moved from Connecticut, where I had been publishing an LGBT magazine, to Boston to research the Right.